openkruise/openkruise.io/kruisegame/user-manuals/gameservers-scale.md

 OpenKruiseGame allows you to set the states of game servers.
 You can manually set the value of opsState or DeletionPriority for a game server.
 You can also use the service quality feature to automatically set the value of opsState or DeletionPriority for a game server.
 During scale-in, a proper GameServerSet workload is selected for scale-down based on the states of game servers.
 The scale-down rules are as follows:

-1. Scale-down game servers based on the opsState values.
-Scale-down the game servers for which the opsState values are `WaitToBeDeleted`, `None`, and `Maintaining` in sequence.
+1. Scale in game servers based on the opsState values.
+Scale in the game servers for which the opsState values are `WaitToBeDeleted`, `None`, `Allocated`, and `Maintaining` in sequence.

 2. If two or more game servers have the same opsState value, game servers are scaled-down based on the values of DeletionPriority.
 The game server with the largest DeletionPriority value is deleted first.